arjanvdmeij/msp4-bricksticker/README.md

 *if an error pops when trying to run the script, you might need to first make the file executable:*
 `chmod a+x deploy.sh`

+- When HTML-verifying the pages, the contact page generates a single error for there being a duplicate class attribute on the subject field.
+This can't be solved, as it is a generated field.
+A similar error is raised on the password reset page (when clicking the link from the mail sent) for a 'leftover' 'p' end-tag.

+   The staff pages for adding a product and adding an FAQ item also generate the same unsolvable error that the contact page does.
+This is in all cases due to the textarea field.

+   The checkout page generated an error that the label for the stripe id should be availlable to a non-hidden field.
+This too was due to how the field was rendered in combination with MaterializeCSS.
+This was solved however by removing the HiddenInput widget, instead hiding the form field completely using django-materializecss-form.

 ## Deployment